 Now the outer layers of the coffee cherries are removed.
 There are 3 methods: wet process, dry process or semi-dry process.
 The climate and the desired taste profile decides aout the best fitting process per coffee.
 To talk about a better quality comparing the wet to the dry process is only partially correct.
 From the ecological point of view, the dry process wins!

 The coffee cherries come in special water tanks.
-The bad and immature fruits float on the surface of the water, the ripe coffee cherries sink downwards.
+Bad and immature fruits float on the surface of the water, the ripe coffee cherries sink downwards.
 The latter are pressed mechanically through a sieve or passed through a roller system in order to remove the fruit from the beans.
 For the removal of the remaining shell residues there are the two methods ‘ferment-and-wash’ and ‘machine-assisted-wet-processing’:

 - Ferment-and-Wash Method: In fermented tanks the beans are fermented between 6 and 70 hours.
 There are 2 methods:

 - Machine-assisted wet processing: The remaining pulp is not subjected to fermentation and is removed by machine.

 After the pulp is removed, parchment and silver skins remain around the beans.
 For the beans to become stable, the water content must be brought to 10%.
 This usually happens with drying under the sun but also by machine.

 The dry process, unwashed or natural coffee is the oldest method.
 After cleaning the whole cherries are dried in the sun.

 - Cleaning: Unripe, overripe, spoiled coffee cherries as well as leaves, twigs and soils are sorted out.

 - Drying: The fruits that are spread under the sun are used regularly and need 3-5 weeks until they reach a moisture content of 12 % so as not to break or to spoil.